timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-27
+# Today is 2019-08-28

 ## Objectives for the day:

-- Add and implement the audio effects for interface and skidding.
-- Add batched exporting to the exporter.
-- Continue modeling racecar, track segments and objects.
+- Continue modeling racecar then track objects.
+- Potentially reorder the track segments list.
+(Warning: this deletes all tracks)

 # Purpose